 When law enforcement officers have to act, it often makes headlines.
 Given today's media climate, the reports rarely reflect well on officers.
 About 18.5% of the U.S. population experiences mental illness in a given year.
-Given the rate of occurrence, nearly 900,000 residents in Alabama experience some form of mental illness.
+Given the rate of occurrence, over 900,000 residents in Alabama experience some form of mental illness.

-Adults in the U.S. live with
+Adults in the U.S. experienced

 Since 2016, mental health calls have experienced a steep uptick and are expected to continue that trend in the future.
 This infographic provided by the Tuscaloosa Police Department shows that the number of calls regarding individuals exhibiting signs of mental distress is steadily on the rise.
 This trend is well-documented both locally and nationally.